Lexus GS: First generation (S140; 1991)

 Manufactured at Toyota's Tahara assembly plant in Japan, production of the Aristo involved more automation than previous vehicles built at the Tahara factory; robots performed 4,200 welds on each body, while only eight spot welds were performed by hand.

 Toyota of Japan offered two straight-six engine options for the Japanese market Aristo—the 3.0Q and 3.0V.
 The 3.0Q (JZS147) featured the 2JZ-GE engine which produced 169 kW, while the Aristo 3.0V (JZS147) was equipped with a 24-valve twin-turbo 2JZ-GTE engine which produced 205 kW.
-The Aristo was exclusive to the Toyota Vista Store as the top level luxury sedan at Vista dealerships, positioned above the Toyota Cresta and Chaser.
+The Aristo was available at Toyota Auto Store as the top-level luxury sedan, positioned above the Chaser and Toyota Vista Store above the Cresta.
 In 1992, a third model, the V8-powered 4.0Zi-Four (UZS143), joined the Aristo lineup.
-This model came with standard all-wheel drive and a 186 kW 1UZ-FE engine.
+It came installed with iFour all-wheel drive and a 186 kW 1UZ-FE engine.

 Production of the export Lexus GS 300 (JZS147) began on 22 February 1993.
 For Lexus, The GS was placed above the front-wheel drive ES luxury sedan with its superior drivetrain setup, power and available amenities.
 Lexus only offered the GS with the 3.0-liter 2JZ-GE straight-six, producing 169 kW and 210 lbft of torque.

 For the interior, the GS 300 featured walnut wood trim on the center console, leather seating, an automatic tilt-and-telescoping steering wheel, and the option of a Nakamichi premium stereo system.
 Driver and front passenger airbags were standard.
 A moonroof, remote 12-CD auto changer, and traction control (TRAC – left hand drive vehicles only) were options.